zethra/rush/README.md

 I can say the base level functionality is complete.
 Now I'm starting to add the features that actually make a shell worth while to use.

+Rusty's library is called Rush (might be separated in the future so others can use it without Rusty) and is built to manipulate the terminal and execute commands for the user.

 ###Requirements for Rusty

 - Rust Nightly